 We gathered our luggage and headed to the United terminal to catch a flight back to Denver in order to attend the funeral service.

-Gene seems to be getting along quite well.
+Gene seemed to be getting along quite well.
 It was a burden for him to have to sit with Mom day-in and day-out.
-I know he misses Doris.
+I know he missed Doris.

 The day of the funeral was beautiful.
 The sun was shining through the fall leaves that were still clinging to the trees as Mom’s urn was interned in the church’s columbarium.
 She was smiling down at us!